Is this your first time purchasing a house? You’ve done the due diligence, but the conveyancing processes are proving to be too much of a task?

-On the completion day, the final payment is also the duty of your solicitor.
+On the completion day, the final payment is also the duty of your conveyancer.
 Once he pays, you will get the signed transfer deed and other vital documents.

-If you had purchased through a mortgage, the process might be longer since your solicitor will first ask the lender for the money.
-And such could take time - depending on the mortgage company.
+If you had purchased through a mortgage, the process might be longer since your licensed conveyancer will first ask the lender for the money.
+And such could take time – depending on the mortgage company.

 Stamp Duties & Land Registry

-After the completion day, your solicitor will pay stamp duty to revenue and customs.
+After the completion day, your conveyancer will pay stamp duty to revenue and customs.
 It might not be applicable in your case, but make preparations for it.

-Besides stamp duties, your conveyancing solicitor will also register you with the Land Registry as the new owner of the house.
+Besides stamp duties, your trusted conveyancer will also register you with the Land Registry as the new owner of the house.
 This stage usually happens within a max of 30day from completion day.

 Note: if you bought the house through a mortgage, your lender is the one to receive the title deeds.